This article provides a summary of the Camtasia file types used for building videos in Camtasia.

 After recording, Camtasia automatically saves the file and adds the recording to the Media Bin.

-The TREC or CAMREC recording files can only be opened in Camtasia.
+The TREC recording files can only be opened in Camtasia.
 For example, you cannot upload the recording files to YouTube or ask someone to view the files using a standard media player.
 Use the recording files to build and produce a video in Camtasia.

 Editing Recordings and Saving Projects